passthejoe/zen-of-debian/README.md

 My name is [Steven Rosenberg](http://passthejoe.net).
 I am a journalist, writer and developer.
 I have written quite a bit about my experiences with computer hardware and software from the perspective of an inquiring user learning things along the way.

 Like many who have been blogging over the years, I have posts in various systems that I'd like to bring under my own control.
+Nobody seems to write books about Linux desktop use.
+There's certainly no money in it.

 I began using Linux and BSD operating systems around 2007 when I didn't have a computer of my own and was hacking on old machines that included a surplus thin client and cast-off laptops.

 In more recent years — 2012 and 2017 — I have used Windows on new laptops in order to give the OS "a chance" and avoid compatibility issues that can affect new hardware.
 I gave Windows 10 maybe two years on my current HP Envy laptop before giving up after some very thorny upgrades and enough quirks to make me question why I didn't just return to an OS where simplicity, stability and performance are all part of the package (and package management system).